 Do whatever you like with these comments.
 List them and pin them to your mirror, put them on sticky notes around the house, incorporate them into your affirmations, or set them as reminders on your phone.

 Further Reading: How To Build Confidence With These 5 Self Confidence Tips

 While it’s very useful in the beginning stages to anchor a positive self-image in the verifiable feedback you get from others, long-lasting self-esteem must ultimately come from within.
 The external feedback you get will only help to temporarily build you up, and if you rely on it entirely then you only reinforce the dangerous assumption that your value hinges on your worth to others.

 Try to see step three above as a way to get yourself on the first rung of the ladder of improved self-confidence, with a view to kicking that ladder out from under you when you develop a stable internal locus of self-worth.

-Whether it’s signing up for a new course, learning a new language, taking on a volunteer work or starting to spend time on creative writing, you’re taking time away from negative self-talk and giving yourself more reasons to feel good at the same time.
+Whether it’s signing up for a new course, listening to a hypnosis for confidence, learning a new language, taking on a volunteer work or starting to spend time on creative writing, you’re taking time away from negative self-talk and giving yourself more reasons to feel good at the same time.

 And don’t forget that we help ourselves by helping others as well.
 The latest research shows that people who perform compassionate acts are more likely to feel stronger positive emotions and score as having better mental health.